 (quad biking anyone?).
 If there's a better way to draw teenagers

-away from screens and social media than taking them on safari, we'd
+away from screens and social media than taking them on a family

 If the plains of Africa don't appeal, there are plenty of other